kkiarie/orchard-bot-site/data/nlu.md

 - what are your feature
 - Are you a smart assistant
 - Well before that how does it work
+- would like to setup a personal assistant

 ## intent:request_contact
 - I need an assistant for my business